 Also called the Yakima River Basin adjudication, the case prioritizes about 2,300 water rights in the Yakima Basin including Benton, Kittitas, and Yakima counties, and a small portion of Klickitat County.

-Final resolution of the case is expected in the spring of 2018, when adjudicated water right certificates will be issued.
+Final resolution of the case is expected later in 2018, when adjudicated water right certificates will be issued.

 In the final stages